CLIR provides the original proposal for the program submitted by CLIR to The Andrew W. Mellon Foundation as a pdf file.

 As its name suggests, Recordings at Risk prioritizes long-term preservation of content over immediate, comprehensive access.
 This emphasis differentiates this program from CLIR’s larger and broader digitization initiative, Digitizing Hidden Special Collections and Archives.
 There are two primary reasons for this:

-- many preservationists estimate only ten to fifteen years before the degradation and obsolescence of physical carriers leads to the permanent loss of audio and audiovisual content; and
+- in 2015 preservationists estimated that only ten to fifteen years remained before the degradation and obsolescence of physical carriers leads to the permanent loss of audio and audiovisual content; and

 - substantial proportions of the content reformatted through Recordings at Risk are likely to remain protected by copyright beyond the usable life-span of their original carriers.